Barry Bannan: Sheffield Wednesday

 The following January, he opened the scoring in a 2–1 win over Fulham in the third round of the FA Cup, scoring a 25-yard half volley.
 Five days later, he was given a new three-and-a-half-year contract.
 In April, he was listed in the Championship's PFA Team of the Year.

 At the start of the 2020–21 season, Bannan was made captain of Wednesday, replacing Tom Lees.
 In February 2021, it was revealed that a new contract had been agreed 'in principle' for him to extend his stay at the club and this would be confirmed by the club, with him signing a contract until the summer of 2023.
 He was voted the club's player of the season for the 2020–21 season, starting every game during the campaign.

 In the 2021–22 season Bannan would be nominated for the February EFL League One Player of the Month award by the EFL, as he either scored or assisted a goal in five of Wednesday's six fixtures.
 The following month of March he would score three more goals and add two more assists for the season, winning the club's player of the month and the League One Player of the Month after being nominated for the second successive month by the EFL.
-A fantastic season in League One would see Bannan nominated for the Sky Bet League One Player of the Season, being included into the Team of the Season and would win the EFL Goal of the Season for his strike against MK Dons.
-Following the end of the season, he would win the club's Player of the Season award, enjoying a terrific campaign with 49 appearances in all competitions, contributing nine goals and 12 assists.
+This performance would see Bannan nominated for the Sky Bet League One Player of the Season, being included into the Team of the Season and award him the EFL Goal of the Season for his strike against MK Dons.
+Following the end of the season, he would win the club's Player of the Season award, finishing the campaign with 49 appearances in all competitions, contributing nine goals and 12 assists.

 The following 2022–23 season, he would win the clubs player of the month and be nominated for the EFL October player of the month after two goals and two assists.
 Manager Darren Moore confirmed on 24 March 2023 that he had recently triggered an extension to his contract for another season.
 He was nominated for EFL League One Player of the Season alongside Aaron Collins and Jonson Clarke-Harris.
 Missing out on the main award, he was nominated in EFL Team of the Season for a second year running.